Application for Admission

 In accordance with federal law, the law of the Commonwealth of Virginia, and the policies of the Rector and Visitors of the University of Virginia, the University of Virginia does not discriminate on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Governor’s Executive Order Number One (2014), and other applicable statutes and University policies.
 The University of Virginia prohibits sexual and gender-based harassment, including sexual assault, and other forms of inter-personal violence.
 The University is an equal opportunity/affirmative action employer.

-Procedural questions should be directed via email to the Director of Graduate Admissions, Andrew Stauffer.
+Procedural questions should be directed via email to the Director of Graduate Admissions, Peter Baker.